Heyward comes from a great family. He is respectful, works hard, and receives instruction with meekness. Both parents went to Dartmouth.

 He has worn that number to honor and remember Wilmot ever since.
 Wilmot's mother, Tammie Ruston, who was also Heyward's high school literature teacher senior year, was in the right-field stands to see Heyward debut with that number.
 (Jenifer Langosch)

 Heyward’s supporters portray him as incredibly unselfish with a multitude of intangibles and no diminishing skills.
-Zach John Savage, who has coached three teams to the College World Series (including a 2013 title) in his last six seasons at UCLA, quickly noticed Heyward’s professional demeanor in separate visits to Heyward’s hometown in McDonough, Ga., and during lunch in Malibu, Calif., during a recruiting visit in 2006.
+Zach John Savage, who has coached three teams to the College World Series (including a 2013 title) in his last six seasons at UCLA, quickly noticed Heyward’s professional demeanor in separate visits to Heyward’s hometown in McDonough, Ga., and during lunch in Malibu, California, during a recruiting visit in 2006.

 “He was way beyond his years, physically and mentally,” Savage recalled.
 “People treated him with respect and looked up to him.
 He made people around him better.”
 (Mark Gonzales/2015)